PsychoPunkSage/NixPills/pill04/README.md

 * Nix added a dependency to our `.drv`, it's the `coreutils.drv`.
 * Before doing our build, Nix should build the `coreutils.drv`.
 Since coreutils is already in our nix store, no build is needed
 * out path (coreutils): `/nix/store/cnknp3yxfibxjhila0sjd1v3yglqssng-coreutils-9.5`

+## When is the derivation built:

+> Nix does not build derivations **during evaluation** of Nix expressions.
+So, we have to do `:b drv` in `nix repl`, or use `nix-store -r`.
+>   * **Instantiate/Evaluation time**: Nix expression is parsed, interpreted and finally returns a derivation set.
+During evaluation, you can refer to other derivations because Nix will create .drv files and we will know out paths beforehand.
+>   * **Realise/Build time**: the .drv from the derivation set is built, first building .drv inputs (build dependencies).
+This is achieved with `nix-store -r`.

+* Think of it as of compile time and link time like with C/C++ projects.
+You first compile all source files to object files.
+Then link object files in a single executable.
+* In Nix, first the Nix expression (usually in a .nix file) is compiled to .drv, then each .drv is built and the product is installed in the relative out paths.